Ignore marketing genres at your peril

 Stephen Fanning

-On social media I have read a number of comments [+ comments on comments] that indicate a general lack of understanding on the general V specific nature of marketing.
+On social media I have read a number of comments [+ comments on comments] that indicate a focus on broad marketing concepts at the expense of drilling down and discovering the unique situational factors that influence marketplace behaviour.

 Breadth, depth, and context

-In a seminal article in the Harvard Business Review, Regis McKenna, a pioneer strategist of the digital era, stated that ‘marketing is everything and everything is marketing’This statement infers that marketing has considerable breadth and depth.
+In a seminal article in the Harvard Business Review, Regis McKenna, a pioneer strategist of the digital era, stated that ‘marketing is everything and everything is marketing’This statement infers that marketing has considerable breadth and depth and can be explored in broad general terms and drilled down and explored in greater depth.

-When marketing students/academics first discover ‘marketing genres’ they are often surprised that they have missed this fundamental idea and then quickly realise that marketing journals focus on general marketing or a marketing genres – the breadth, depth, and context of marketing .
+When marketing students/academics and businesspeople first discover ‘marketing genres’ they are often surprised that they have missed this fundamental idea and then quickly realise that most attention is given to the broad concepts.

 What can we learn from music?